dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 ----------

-:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported on Windows and Linux and requires a AMD graphics card with the Vega, RDNA or newer architecture.
+:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported on Windows and Linux and requires a AMD graphics card with the Vega or newer architecture.
 Both discrete GPUs and APUs are supported.

 Supported GPUs include: